GeoNode/geonode/docs/usage/managing_layers/layer_permissions.rst

 * *Edit Style* allows to change the layer style;
 * *Manage* allows to update, delete, change permissions, publish and unpublish the layer.

-.. warning:: When assigning permissions to a group, all the group members will have that permissions.
+.. warning:: When assigning permissions to a group, all the group members will have those permissions.
 Be careful in case of editing permissions.

 Click on :guilabel:`Apply Changes` to save these settings.